 Domestic Discretionary and Defense Spending

 The task force recommended that domestic discretionary spending be frozen for four years and defense spending be frozen for five years.
 After this time, spending growth would be allowed to increase at the rate of GDP growth.
 All spending limits would be enforced through statutory caps.
-If the caps were exceeded, automatic across-the-board spending cuts would occur.
+If the caps were exceeded, spending would automatically be cut across the board.
 Cuts to domestic discretionary spending would save $1 trillion, and cuts to defense spending would save $1.1 trillion through 2020.

 The task force proposed short-term and long-term changes to all aspects of the health care system.
 As a whole, the reforms would save $756 billion through 2020.